nalbarr/coursera-uoft-neural-networks/README.md

 - week #3 - simple logistic neuron

 ### Related
-- This is foundation course to Andrew Ng's Deeplearning.ai specialization
+- This is foundation course to Andrew Ng's Deeplearning.ai specialization.

 ### Future Work
 - Sample key exercises and port to other languages like Python, Scala for more reinforcment (e.g., I did this for week #3)